- City Manager

 - Completed Construction Permit Application

-- Site plan for any new structures and additions to existing structures
+- Upload site plan for any new structures and additions to existing structures

-- General contractor's license, business license, and government issued photo ID of contractor
+- Upload general contractor's license, business license, and government issued photo ID of contractor if submitting with Dunwoody for the first time.

 The city requires compliance with the following codes and amendments: